 You: You’ve already told me your opinions about my music, and I’d appreciate if we talked about something else.
 Did you find that dresser you were looking for?

 Mom: No, I haven’t found it yet, but I’m going to Ikea on Thursday.

-We first discovered this handy trick on psychologist Nadene van der Linden’s blog, Unshakeable Calm.
+We first discovered this handy trick from Australian psychologist Nadene van der Linden.
 In a nutshell, it’s a tool to prevent toxic people from escalating a situation.
-Act as boring, uninteresting and disengaged as possible and toxic people will find it less exciting to try to manipulate you and choose another target.
+Act as boring, uninterested and disengaged as possible and toxic people will find it less exciting to try to manipulate you and choose another target.
 It takes some acting chops, but you don’t have to be Meryl Streep to master it.
 During every interaction with the toxic person, the trick is to speak in a neutral voice, talk about boring subjects, don’t make eye contact and give short, generic answers.
 And if the toxic person tries to get a rise out of you, don’t engage emotionally.
 Find out more about the Grey Rock Method here.

 We get it—dealing with a toxic family member is tough and you never know what’s going to set them off.
 That’s why it’s useful to have a phrase or two handy that you can repeat whenever they give you unsolicited advice or ask you to do something.
 For the former, we like the phrase, “You may be right.”
 And for the later, try “I have to think about it.”
 Here’s how it works:

 Dad: I don’t know why you spend all that money on [blank].
 You should invest in [blank] instead.